ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

 {{% fig "hallock/CAROLINE-DEEDS-1-513" "350" /%}}
 </div>

-Edward H. Mills and William B. Hallock are both in the eighth generation of the Hallock family, although their branches diverge immediately from their origin, so the relationship is quite distant.
+Edward H. Mills and William B. Hallock are both in the eighth generation of the Hallock family, although their respective branches diverge immediately from their origin, so the relationship is quite distant.

 <figure>